6 Necessities to Secure a Work From Anywhere Infrastructure

 Even before COVID-19 forced a worldwide exodus from the office, remote work was on the rise.
 Now that many businesses and employees have embraced their new freedom, a majority want to continue out-of-office work at least partially.
 As Work From Home (WFH) was realized almost immediately, the boundaries grew to include Work from Anywhere (WFA) quite quickly.
 While there are benefits for both employee and employer, limitless perimeters require much more from Managed Service Providers (MSPs).

 As vaccine distribution ramps up, and COVID variants circulate, nothing is for sure…except remote work.
-Keep customer’s protected no matter where employees work with a solid infrastructure that accounts for our evolving workplace.
+Keep client’s protected no matter where employees work with a solid infrastructure that accounts for our evolving workplace.
 While some employees move to Hawaii, and others stay at home, even more will drift from in-office, to coffee shop, to home, and everywhere in between.
 Guarantee business continuity and disaster recovery (BCDR) for all endpoints with the right foundation.

 1. Cybersecurity Playbook

 Many MSPs rely on incident response, but that’s not good enough anymore.
 Incident response is merely an outline of the process for identifying, reporting, and communicating an issue.
 A cybersecurity playbook, is a comprehensive, company-wide, manual and map for protecting, detecting, communicating, responding, and recovering from incidents varying in criticality.

 In addition to creating a cybersecurity playbook with clients, it must be reviewed regularly – no less than quarterly – to ensure it adequately addresses current needs for all remote environments.
 Routine updates include an audit of contact and personnel information, unique threats, risks, and processes for recovery, and backup verification.
 Updates are then communicated throughout the organization, tested, and drilled regularly to guarantee efficiency and effectiveness in real world application.